missjody/Weather-Dashboard-in-React/README.md

+# Redoing group project from bootcamp in React

 Mock out CSS in index.html to confirm assumed components and pages match up with what we need

 Set up calls to the weather api -- don't goof up on hiding the api key